parezj/BSL430.NET/README.md

 ```
 Note: Old 1xx/2xx/4xx bootloader protocol not tested yet!
 ```
-BSL430.NET project started back in 2016, when I worked on my "Wireless Weather Station" project based on CC430 MCU (F5xxX), connected on PCB to FT232.
-And I wanted to implement automatic firmware upgrade feature, while PC controll app was already written in C# (WPF).
-So I started to study TI docs and coding, but soon I realized, that there is nothing like this (except C++ TI BS430 library or Python MSP430 Tools), that is both versatile and multifunctional.
-So today, after weather station project already have finished, I changed my direction to BSL430.NET, and want to encourage other developers and enthusiats to use this app/library, which I had completely open-sourced, and morover I made some cool Win GUI App for everyday use.
+BSL430.NET project started back in 2016, when I worked on my *Wireless Weather Station* project based on **CC430** MCU (F5xxX), connected on PCB to FT232.
+And I wanted to implement automatic firmware upgrade feature, while PC control app was already written in C# (WPF).
+So I started to study TI docs and coding, but soon I realized, that there is nothing like this (except C++ **TI BS430** library or **Python MSP430 Tools**), that is both versatile and multifunctional.
+So today, after weather station project already have finished, I changed my direction to **BSL430.NET**, and want to encourage other developers and enthusiats to use this app/library, which I had completely *open-sourced*, and moreover I made some nice Win GUI App for simple use.

 Library can be integrated into any MSP430 based project, even commercial, to enable **automatic firmware upgrades**.
 Communication with MCU is handled by 4 different ways. **FTDI** (FT232) is Windows only approach and requires *FT2XX drivers* installed on target PC.
 Another approch is called **Libftdi** and this works on Windows and also Linux, because rather on FT2XX original FTDI drivers it depends on open-sourced alternative libftdfi.
-Both ways use unmanaged libraries for low-level communication, thoser libraris are provided in folder *lib* or just integrated into Win GUI App.
+Both ways use unmanaged libraries for low-level communication, those libraris are provided in folder *lib* or just integrated into Win GUI App.
 Another simple approch is to use standard **Serial** port (COM) with RS232/UART converter, or the last one, **USB** with F5xx/F6xx USB enabled MCUs.
-These 2 ways use managed libraries so you dont need to worry about anything.
-Also *dont forget* to connect RST/TEST pins to DTR/RTS according to *Wiring Diagram* and specific MCU family.
+These 2 ways use managed libraries so you dont need to worry about anything, plus they are also multiplatform.
+Also *dont forget* to connect RST/TEST pins to DTR/RTS according to **Wiring Diagram** and specific MCU family.
 <br>

 ## 2. GUI App (Windows)